colinyjchung/darkdragons/content/post/emerald-enchanter-engulfed.md

 Glavas spends his downtime marketing _Dragons in the Dark_, hoping to entice No-Ombrulsk residents to visit Ool Krut.
 Gary "The Snail" Juno decides to spend his downtime trying to build a time machine with Coil helping him with his crazy scheme.
 Lane and Glavas take some time to study the spell scrolls they found.

+**Final update:** One week's stay in No-Ombrulsk for all eight characters, 168gp.
+Lane and Glavas studying spells, 250gp each.

 _/end session on the Year of the Worm, Month of the Wolf, Day of the Stoat_

 #### The Snack Club's Portfolio